-House Bill 1 (Introduced February 15, 2023; seventh hearing in House Ways and Means Committee on April 25, 2023.)
+House Bill 1 (Introduced February 15, 2023; seventh hearing in House Ways and Means Committee on April 25, 2023.
+See also House Bill 33.)
 This Bill is a priority for the majority caucus and is intended to be a stepping stone to the elimination of the state income tax.
 House Bill 1 makes a number of changes to property taxes and the state income tax.